U.S. names 18 people as alleged human rights abusers in Russia

 But Republican Senator John McCain, who presumably had seen the classified annex, said in a statement about the classified part, "Even that list is inadequate."

-Magnitsky worked for the investment fund Hermitage Capital Management in Moscow and was arrested on tax fraud charges shortly after he leveled similar accusations against Russian state officials in 2008.
+Magnitsky worked for the investment fund Hermitage Capital Management in Moscow and was arrested on tax fraud charges shortly after he levelled similar accusations against Russian state officials in 2008.

 Magnitsky is now being tried posthumously for tax evasion in Moscow.